vanhoangkha/Networking-fundamentals/Day65_Software_Defined_Networking.md

     - BORDER NODES : Connect to devices outside of the SD-Access Domain ; ie: WAN routers
     - CONTROL NODES : Uses LISP (Locator ID Separation Giao thức) to perform various control plane functions

-- You can add SD-Access on top of the existing Mạng (*brownfield deployment*) if your Mạng hardware and software supports it
+- You can add SD-Access on top of the existing Network (*brownfield deployment*) if your Network hardware and software supports it
     - Google ‘Cisco SD-Access compatibility matrix’ if you are curious
     - In this case DNA CENTER won’t configure the UNDERLAY

 - A NEW deployment (*greenfield deployment)* will be configured by DNA CENTER to use the optimal SD-Access UNDERLAY:
     - ALL Switches are LAYER 3 and use IS-IS as their Định tuyến Giao thức
     - All Links between Switches are ROUTED PORTS.
 This means STP is not needed
-    - EDGE NODES (Access SWITCHES) act as the the Mặc định Gateway of END HOSTS *(Routed Access Layer)*
+    - EDGE NODES (Access SWITCHES) act as the the Default Gateway of END HOSTS *(Routed Access Layer)*

 ![image](https://github.com/psaumur/CCNA/assets/106411237/0315f1e5-d9c6-47ce-acf2-1de6f14ac89c)